-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 N/A. No reference index has been defined.

+10.1.
 How does the reference benchmark differ from a broad market index?

+N/A.

-N/A. How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
-N/A. How did this financial product perform compared with the reference benchmark?
-N/A. How did this financial product perform compared with the broad market index?'
+10.2.
+How did the financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?

+N/A.

+10.3.
+How did this financial product perform compared with the reference benchmark?

+N/A.

+10.4.
+How did this financial product perform compared with the broad market index?

 N/A.